finlaysonstudio/finlaysonstudio-model-evals/plan.md

 **Note: Each implementation task should include appropriate unit tests using Vitest**

 ### Queued
-- Create visualization component for results with rendering tests
 - Set up MongoDB integration for storing evaluation results with integration tests
 - Implement model provider abstraction using Vercel AI SDK
 - Create documentation and usage examples with AI SDK integration samples